-What to do before orientation
+What to do before your orientation

 Through participation in orientation, we also hope you build connections and a sense of belonging at MCTC.
 The College offers a number of resources and student life opportunities for you to work as part of a team, build leadership skills and have fun.

-Signing up for orientation
+Sign up for an orientation session!

 To request disability related accommodations to make this event accessible, please contact MCTC Disability Services at 612-659-6730 or email firstname.lastname@example.org.